configtheworld/nft-auction-game/README.md

 # nft-auction-game
-NFT auction simulation game for analysing basic and combinatorial auction models in NFT trade.
+Single-player simulation game for analyzing user interactions with bots for English and Combinatorial auction models in NFT trade.

 Developed for Graduation Project